At a Glance

 Eggs

-Quite variable in color: may be unmarked white, or may have gray dots, large red spots, dark lines, brown blotches, or rarely can be all dark red.
+The eggs are quite variable in color: may be unmarked white, or may have gray dots, large red spots, dark lines, brown blotches, or rarely can be all dark red.
 Number of eggs laid by a female in one season is unknown, but may be many.
-Female sometimes punctures eggs already in a nest before she lays her own.
+The female Shiny Cowbird sometimes punctures the eggs already in a nest before she lays her own.
 In South America, parasitizes nests of many species.
 May specialize in other areas: in Puerto Rico, mostly parasitizes Yellow-shouldered Blackbird.

 Young